 The popularity of the falls was probably started with Washington Irving and his book Rip Van Winkle where Rip is purportedly to find the falls after his 20-year slumber.
-This lead to one of America’s most famed landscape painters to explore the area.
-Thomas Cole after reading Rip Van Winkle came to the Catskills and headed to Kaaterskill Clove.
-His painting from this donned the cover of the Saturday Evening Post and the falls became the place to go.
-For Cole, the rest is an intense love for these mountains and a place to produce some of his finest art.
-Cole and many other artists would paint the falls including Frederic Edwin Church, Sanford Gifford, and Winslow Homer.
+This lead one of America’s most famed landscape painters to explore the area.
+After reading Rip Van Winkle, Thomas Cole came to the Catskills and headed to Kaaterskill Clove.
+His painting from this donned the Saturday Evening Post cover, and the falls became the place to go.
+For Cole, this begins an intense love for these mountains, a place he painted his most delicate art.
+Many other artists would paint these falls, including Frederic Edwin Church, Sanford Gifford, and Winslow Homer.

 Guests of the hotels would come to see the famed Kaaterskill Falls.
-The owner of the Laurel House, Peter Scutt whose son ran the operation until it was sold to Jacob Fromer a native of Wittenburgh, Germany.
+The Laurel House owner, Peter Scutt, whose son ran the operation until Scutt sold it to Jacob Fromer, a native of Wittenburgh, Germany.
 After the Civil War, the hotel was enlarged and with a platform for viewing the falls at the top.
-The falls had a dam that could regulate the flow and guests could pay 25 cents to see the falls in all its glory.
+The falls had a dam that could regulate the flow, and guests could pay 25 cents to see the falls in all its glory.

 Laurel House above Kaaterskill Falls with observation deck and dam

-The Laurel House was in operation until the early 1960s when the State of New York purchased it and eventually burned it.
-What is left today is scattered parts of foundations
+The Laurel House was in operation until the early 1960s when New York purchased it and eventually burned it.
+What is left today is scattered parts of foundations.

-When hiking from RT 23A you’ll be hiking in first growth forest from Bastian Falls to Kaaterskill Falls.
+When hiking from RT 23A, you’ll be walking in the first growth forest from Bastian Falls to Kaaterskill Falls.
 The first growth probably extends up the ravine walls due to its ruggedness.

 Trails in the Kaaterskill Falls Area

-In the past several years the trail system has undergone significant upgrades.
-This is in response to the intense popularity of the area.
-The updated trail system is mostly emphasizing environment stability of the area and hiker enjoyment and safety.
+In the past several years, the trail system has undergone significant upgrades.
+These upgrades are in response to the intense popularity of the area.
+The updated trail system is mostly emphasizing the environmental stability of the site and hiker enjoyment and safety.
 Since 1998 the area has been associated with over 40 serious accidents and too many fatalities.

-Even though the trails have been improved and signage indicates the dangers, people still put themselves at risk a venture into dangerous areas.
-Not only have trails been improved but so has parking capacity.
+Even though the trails have been improved and signage indicates the dangers, people still risk a venture into dangerous areas.
+Not only have trails been improved, but so has parking capacity.
 Much of the land on Laurel House Road is private land, don’t park on the road.
 The space in the parking area has enough room for about 50-cars.
-If you cannot get a spot try another trailhead.
+If you cannot get a spot, try another trailhead.
 If you cannot get parking at any trailhead for the falls, have a backup plan.

 Below is a NYSDEC YouTube video about trail improvements.